-In order to ensure that future Capital Plan submissions to the Ministry of Education and Child Care accurately reflect the priorities and needs of the Maple Ridge – Pitt Meadows School District, the board directed staff to update the comprehensive school district Strategic Facilities Plan in consultation with local First Nations, Métis community, urban Indigenous organizations, education partners, post-secondary institutions, stakeholders, people with diverse lived experiences, the public, and the two municipalities.
+To ensure that future Capital Plan submissions to the Ministry of Infrastructure accurately reflect the priorities and needs of the Maple Ridge – Pitt Meadows School District, the comprehensive school district Strategic Facilities Plan was updated and approved in 2022 following consultation with local First Nations, the Métis community, urban Indigenous organizations, education partners, post-secondary institutions, stakeholders, individuals with diverse lived experiences, the public, and the two municipalities.
+The resulting 2022 plan provides long‑range guidance for school sites, new schools, and facility upgrades based on enrolment projections and facility condition.

-The Strategic Facilities Plan identifies and rationalizes current and future capital requirements for school sites, new schools, and facility upgrades based on building condition, seismic vulnerability and ongoing maintenance/life cycle costs, as well as new education initiatives.
+The Strategic Facilities Plan identifies and rationalizes current and future capital requirements for school sites, new schools, and facility upgrades based on building condition, seismic vulnerability, ongoing maintenance and life-cycle costs, and emerging educational initiatives.
+Developed for a 15-year period (2021-2035), the plan serves as the foundation for district capital planning and priority-setting.

 Phase I: Strategic Facilities Review